rajuch/Auto-scaling-on-ec2/README.md

 |---|---|
 |5-6 sec| 8-9 sec|

-Our procedure

-Time to update the datanode about the deleted volume and report to namenode:  **3.042 sec**

-Time to bring up the new node:  **5sec**

-Time to update the Namenode about the new node data:  **300msec**

-So in a few minutes user can able to add the new node with the data.

-Existing procedure:

-Time to bring up the new node:  **5sec**

-Time to update the Namenode about the new node data:  **300msec**

 **Decommisoning of node:**

 |Existing Procedure(6gb data)| Our Procedure(6gb data)|
 |---|---|
 |60 mins| 6-7 sec|

-With 6 gb data (existing procedure) :  **60 mins**

-With the Our procedure (6gb data),

-Time to update the datanode about the deleted volume and report to namenode on decommissioning node:  **3.042 sec** Time to update the datanode about the deleted volume and report to namenode on the other nodes:  **3.042 sec**

 **Time taken for Hive query**,